Coloring Grids Avoiding Bicolored Paths: Main Result

 \begin{lemma} For any $k\geq 5$, if a 3-coloring of $P_{k-2}\square P_{k-2}$ has a peripheral bicolored component, then there is a bicolored $P_k$. \end{lemma} \begin{proof} If the 3-coloring of $P_{k-2}\square P_{k-2}$ has a peripheral bicolored component, then let $P$ be a maximal bicolored path connecting two opposite sides, w.l.o.g. top and bottom sides, of the grid.
 We label the columns of the grid as $C_1,\dots,$ $C_{k-2}$ from left to right.
 Let $C_j$ be the leftmost column containing vertices from $P$.
 If they exist, we label the vertex set in $C_{j-1}, C_j, C_{j+1}, C_{j+2}$ as $v_s, w_s, x_s, y_s,$ $1\leq s\leq k-2$, respectively, $s$ indicating the row index with $s=1$ being the top row.
 Note that, it is possible that some of these columns do not exist depending on whether $P$ has edges on the right or left side of the grid.
 We present below a case analysis considering these possibilities as well and find a bicolored $P_k$ in each case.
-By the maximality of $P$, there can be at most one adjacent pair of vertices from different columns (jump across columns) in {\it P}, otherwise we have a bicolored $P_k.$ In that sense, $P$ has vertices in at most two columns.
-Assume, w.l.o.g., that $P$ is a red-blue colored path and $w_1$ (the leftmost top vertex of $P$) has color red in the rest of the proof.
+There can be at most one adjacent pair of vertices from different columns (jump across columns) in {\it P}, otherwise we have a bicolored $P_k.$ Thus, $P$ has vertices in at most two columns.
+Assume, w.l.o.g., that $P$ is a red-blue colored path and $w_1$ has color red in the rest of the proof.

 {\it Case 1.} $|V(P)|=k-2.$